Our Total Joint Replacement Team

 Where to receive a total joint replacement

-If you elect to proceed with a total joint replacement, we have the largest team of total joint replacement surgeons in the Memphis area and offer same-day, outpatient total joint replacement.
+Historically, total joint replacement has been performed in the hospital setting.
+At the Campbell Clinic, we have have been one of the pioneers in the development of outpatient total joint replacement both locally and nationally.
+We have the largest, highly credentialed team of total joint replacement surgeons in the region and offer same-day, outpatient total joint replacement.
 This procedure enables patients to have their joint replacement in a comfortable, quiet surgery center.
 Upon completion of the procedure, the patient is able to go home where he or she can begin recovery in a familiar environment supported by family and friends.
-Patients who have their joints replaced in this setting rave about their experiences and experience very positive outcomes after surgery.
-Some of the additional benefits include better pain management, a lower risk of complications and an improved attitude and mindset during recovery.
+Patients who have their joints replaced in this setting rate their surgical experience highly and enjoy very positive outcomes after surgery.
+Some of the documented benefits of outpatient surgery include a lower risk of most complications and an improved attitude and mindset during recovery.